-Positive urines at intake will be considered a baseline drug test and will be documented.
-The treatment provider will be immediately notified of positive tests as well as the Mental Health Docket team.
+Positive urine screens at intake will be considered a baseline drug test and will be documented.
+The treatment team will be immediately notified of positive tests.

 It should be noted that for some participants, incarceration will result in a deteriorated mental state.
 While jail is an option, it should be used as a graduated sanction.
-Because stabilization of the individual is the key to success, incarceration for long periods of time or if it is used too frequently may disrupt medication regimens, treatment, housing and the ability to parent children.
+Because stabilization of the individual is the key to success, incarceration for long periods of time or too frequently may disrupt medication regimens, treatment, housing and the ability to parent children.

-Jail sanctions will not be imposed for non-compliance without providing the affected participant with notice, a hearing, and the opportunity for legal representation.
+A participant will not be subjected to a jail, CBCF, or prison sanction for non-compliance without providing that participant with notice, a hearing, and the opportunity for legal representation.
 A participant may waive the right to a hearing (Appendix E) as long as that person has been given an opportunity to consult with an attorney and as long as any waiver is made knowingly, intelligently, and voluntary.
+A participant does not have the right to contest sanctions that do not impact liberty meetings, are based upon only the clinically informed interests of the participant.
+All incentives and sanctions are to be individualized.